• Skip to primary navigation

 How to store chimichurri

-You can also freeze it in an ice cube tray and store for up to 6 months!
+You can also freeze it in an ice cube tray, transfer the frozen cubes to a freezer bag, and store in the freezer for up to 6 months!

 Cilantro Chimichurri